abehidek/Hixus/README.md

 ## License

-Project under the MIT license.
+Project under the MIT license, check License file for more information.